RealChrisSean/semantic-qna/README.md

   Store question embeddings in TiDB and let vector lookups do the heavy lifting.

 - **Raw Bedrock power**
-  No LangChain wrappers—just straight JSON calls so you see exactly what Titan-V2 returns.
+  No LangChain wrappers, just straight JSON calls so you see exactly what Titan-V2 returns.

 - **Serverless-ready**
   A free TiDB Serverless cluster and AWS keys are all you need to get started.

 - **Pure Python CLI**
-  Fire it up, ask a question, get an answer—no extra services required.
+  Fire it up, ask a question, get an answer.
+No extra services required.

 ---